ycarissan/ims3d.py/tutorial/README.md

 conda activate ims3d_env
 ```

-The IMS3D\_PATH variable shoud be setup as described in the installation manual.
+The IMS3D\_PATH variable shoud be setup as described in the (installation manual){https://github.com/ycarissan/ims3d.py#installation}.

 Furthermore, you should be in the tutorial directory or in a directory which contains
 a file named naphtalene.xyz with a geometry in xyz format: